valtido/sentry-docs/src/collections/_documentation/clients/java/agent.md

 sidebar_order: 3
 ---

-As of version 1.5.0 there is a new **experimental (beta)** Java Agent available that enhances the existing Sentry Java SDK.
+As of version 1.5.0 there's a new **experimental (beta)** Java Agent available that enhances the existing Sentry Java SDK.
 The agent will enhance your application stacktraces on Sentry by adding the names and values of local variables to each frame.

+&nbsp;
 ## Usage

 The latest agent can be [downloaded from Github](https://github.com/getsentry/sentry-java/releases).